 Then from 4:30pm to 11pm, the blossoms themselves are illuminated from below, casting a romantic glow that's rather enjoyable with a bottle of warm sake.

-Where are popular places to take pictures of cherry blossoms in Atami?
+Where are popular places to take photos of Atami sakura?

-There are a several small bridges along the Itogawa River, each offering Instaworthy selfie spots.
-Two particularly popular areas around around the Shinyanagi Bridge (shown above) and Dragon Bridge (below).
+There are several small bridges along the Itogawa River, each offering Instaworthy selfie spots.
+Two particularly popular areas around the Shinyanagi Bridge (shown above) and Dragon Bridge (below).

 - Address Chūōchō, 3, Atami-shi, Shizuoka, 413-0015